jchonig/mlinux-be/README.md

 ### Setup the build environment
 ```
 # initialize git submodules and setup dir structure
-    setup_ml
+$ setup_ml
 # setup.sh generates a random root password, and places the
 # password in conf/local.conf and password.txt
-    #

 # To specify a password use an environmental variable,
 # ROOT_PASSWORD
-    ROOT_PASSWORD="3g_t1zX0" ./setup.sh
+$ ROOT_PASSWORD="3g_t1zX0" setup_ml
-    #

 # To change the password, remove ROOT_PASSWORD and
 # ROOT_PASSWORD_HASH from conf/local.conf and re-run:
-    ROOT_PASSWORD="Y5bG3m_2" ./setup.sh
+$ ROOT_PASSWORD="Y5bG3m_2" setup_ml

 # set your default machine type in conf/local.conf
 # MACHINE="mtcdt"
+#
 # build an image
-    bitbake mlinux-base-image
+$ bitbake_ml mlinux-base-image
 ```
 ### Use bitbake_ml

 Wherever you would use